 Sports podcasts have been around since October 2004, when Sam Coutin started The Sports Pod.
 At the time, there were fewer than 50 podcasts on any topic internationally.
 Today, there are thousands of sports podcasts from which listeners can choose.
 Since it’s now a much more competitive landscape, you’ll also need to know how to make it successful beyond knowing how to start a sports podcast.

 Below is a simple, step-by-step process to get your podcast off the ground.
-Following that are tips for marketing it successfully and creating a compelling experience for your listeners.
-This resume-builder can be powerful whether you’re focused on broadcasting, communications, social media, or any other types of sports media jobs.
+Following are tips for marketing it successfully and creating a compelling experience for your listeners.
+This resume-builder can be powerful whether you’re focused on broadcasting, communications, social media, or any other type of sports media job.

 Administration/Management - Southeast Region